Restaurant Report Card: Tandoor Indian Cuisine

 The Mexican restaurant near 70th and P Streets was cited for eight health violations, including two priority violations during an October 10 inspection.

-According to the inspection report, the restaurant was out of compliance in a number of areas, including preventing food contamination and the physical facility.
+, the restaurant was out of compliance in a number of areas, including preventing food contamination and the physical facility.

 During the inspection, the environmental health specialist noted that food on the preparation cooler was not reaching safe temperatures.
 A number of food items like tamales and guacamole had to be thrown out.